yichao-liang/yichao-liang.github.io/_pages/about.md

   - /about.html
 ---
 ### Bio
-I am an [MSc student in Computer Science](http://www.cs.ox.ac.uk/admissions/graduate/msc-computer-science/) at University of Oxford and a visiting student at [Prof. Josh Tenenbaum's lab](https://cocosci.mit.edu/) at MIT.
+I'm a PhD student at the [Computational and Biological Learning Lab](https://cbl.eng.cam.ac.uk/), University of Cambridge supervised by [Adrian Weller](https://mlg.eng.cam.ac.uk/adrian/) and advised by [José Miguel Hernández-Lobato](https://jmhl.org/).
+I'm also a visiting student at the [Cocosci group](https://cocosci.mit.edu/), MIT.

-Previously, I was awarded [BSc in Artificial Intelligence](http://www.drps.ed.ac.uk/17-18/dpt/utaintl.htm) with Class Prize for Top Performance (highest average grade) at [The University of Edinburgh](https://www.ed.ac.uk/informatics).
+I obtained my [MSc in CS](https://www.cs.ox.ac.uk/teaching/MSCinCS/) conducting research with the [Visual Geometry Group](https://www.robots.ox.ac.uk/~vgg/) at Oxford, and I was awarded [BSc in AI](http://www.drps.ed.ac.uk/17-18/dpt/utaintl.htm) with *Class Prize for Top Performance* at Edinburgh University.

 ---

 ### Interests
-Broadly, I am interested in significantly advancing the development of mankind by pushing the frontier of scientific understanding and engineering.
-To this end, I research in building more human-like machine intelligence and better understanding human intelligence, for creating [AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence).
+Broadly, I am interested in driving substantial advancements in humanity's development.
+To this end, my research focuses on developing embodied, generally intelligent agents [AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence) and understanding human intelligence.

-More specifically, I work on expanding the foundation and scope of ***the probabilistic, neuro-symbolic toolkit***, building agents that we can communicate with and solve any problem we pose at them -- write programs; understand percepts, language; take rational actions...

-The toolkit mainly includes **probabilistic, differentiable programming** and **program synthesis** that build on:
+Concretely, my work involves expanding the foundation and scope of **probabilistic, differentiable programming** and **program synthesis** which builds on:

-- *probabilistic inference* for managing uncertainty;
+- *probabilistic modelling and inference* for managing uncertainty;
-- *neural networks* for pattern recognition, amortized inference;
+- *neural networks* for pattern recognition, amortization;
 - *symbolic languages* for knowledge representation;

 and leverages principles such as causality, compositionality and hierarchy.

-Outside of this, I like to seek for truth and beauty as they are found in nature, maths, and art.
+Beyond this, I like to seek truth and beauty as they are found in nature, maths, and art.
 ---